enreeco/sf-doc-custom-settings/README.md

 ```

-The controller, on page load:
+On page load, the controller:

 * Stores date/time of request
 * Creates an HttpRequest setting its endpoint, timeout, method (GET)
 * Sends the request and parses the response (getting the quote and the author)
-* Formats the date of call execution depending of current User's locale
+* Formats the callout's date depending of current User's locale

 The DEBUG_MODE allow to see some info about the current callout (for debug porpouses).